jvgemert/sheet2MCexam/README.md

     E = Option E
     F = Option F
     ...
     answer = The correct option.
-Make sure to use "Option A", "Option B", "Option C", "Option D"
+Make sure to use "Option A", "Option B", "Option C", "Option D".
+If multiple options can be correct separate them with ',' or ';'.

 For open questions: